wbnns/nftscraper/README.md

 ## Acknowledgements

-This gem would not be possible without the work of **Zayne**.
+This POC would not be possible without the work of **Zayne**.
 It is entirely based on code from one of his tutorials about how to [build a web scraper with Ruby](https://www.youtube.com/watch?v=b3CLEUBdWwQ).